pacs-course/pacs-examples/Exercises/2021/13-pybind11/pybind11_examples/README.md

 ## [06_class-numpy-eigen](06_class-numpy-eigen)

-A custom `CustomVectorXd` class with one function `mul`.
+A custom `CustomVectorXd` class with one function `multiply`.
 This class uses the Eigen library.
 It also includes a default argument.

 Furthermore, this example has a function `trans` (totally unrelated to the custom `CustomVectorXd` class).
 It's purpose is to show how to return a new `Eigen::VectorXi` (or NumPy-array).

 ## [07_cpp-overload-scalar](07_cpp-overload-scalar)

-One overloaded function `mul`.
+One overloaded function `multiply`.
 This function acts 'differently' if it is called with `int` arguments or `double` arguments.
 Notice that the default behavior of pybind11 is quite robust.
-When calling the function with one `int` and one `double` argument, the module will choose the `double` version of `mul` (and will cast the `int` argument to a `double`).
+When calling the function with one `int` and one `double` argument, the module will choose the `double` version of `multiply` (and will cast the `int` argument to a `double`).

 To compile, make sure that the C++14 standard is used, for example by including `-std=c++14` as compiler argument.